Commercial QBlade-EE Licenses

 Automate the setup of any DLC with a few clicks of a button or use an excel spreadsheet to fully customize the DLC generation to the desired wave and wind probability distributions.
 A DLC definition can be exported to simulation definition (*.sim) or a QBlade project (*.qpr) files with a single click for batch simulation.

 Command Line Interface

 QBlade-EE is equipped with a command line interface that allows you to batch-evaluate QBlade project files or simulation definition files in parallel.
 The simple-to-use functionality allows to batch-evaluate whole folders or folder lists, containing hundreds of simulations with a single command.
 For each simulation a new QBlade instance is automatically generated and queued into a global thread-pool – so even in the rare instance of a QBlade simulation crashing all other batch instances are unaffected and will continue to evaluate.
 Furthermore, the computational cost is reduced through a completely deactivated GUI.

-Software in Loop (SIL) and Scripting Interface
+Software in Loop (SIL) Python, Matlab and Co-Simulation DLL Scripting Interface

 Multi Turbine Simulation Capability